R-Millager/asr4csd/python_for_asr_tutorial_day6.md

 # 4. Processing options
-DIARIZATION = True    # True to enable speaker diarization, False otherwise LEVEL = "WORD"        # Options: "WORD" or "SEGMENT" - level of transcription EXPORT_AS = "CSV"     # Options: "CSV" or "TXT" output
+DIARIZATION = True    # True to enable speaker diarization, False otherwise LEVEL = "SEGMENT"        # Options: "WORD" (individual words) or "SEGMENT" (larger speech segments) EXPORT_AS = "CSV"     # Options: "CSV" or "TXT" output

+# --- Note ---
+# "WORD" level produces timestamps for individual words.
+# "SEGMENT" level produces timestamps for larger utterances or sentences.
+# Choose based on how detailed you want your transcription timing to be.

 # 5. Set Working Directory
 import os